French Office for Research Integrity (Ofis)

 • Observatory : Ofis acts as a national observatory for the implementation of research integrity policies, in particular in line the 2020 research programming law.
 It maintains the national directory of research integrity officers and produces a summary of the progress of policies developed by institutions every two years.

 • Resources : Ofis promotes good practices: training tools, resources to raise awareness and promote RI (FAQ, vade-mecum, Moocs, videos, etc.).
-It ensures a documentary and regulatory watch and disseminates research reports on specific themes (e.g. predatory journals) and on new RI practices related to changes in research practices: open science, citizen science, big data, etc.
+It ensures a documentary and regulatory watch and disseminates research reports on specific themes (e.g. predatory journals) and on new RI practices related to changes in research practices: open science, citizen science, big data, artificial intelligence, etc.

 • Animation and prospective : in close partnership with the various stakeholders, Ofis organizes conferences and leads working groups in charge of producing analyses, views and proposals that can inform the decision-making of public authorities.
 Every year Ofis brings together all research integrity officers for an half-day meeting to discuss current issues in the field.